Effort underway to accelerate NMCI traffic

 Accelerating NMCI to 10G

-In response to end user feedback, the Navy and HPE have a major initiative underway to significantly speed up data flow on the NMCI network.
+In response to end user feedback, the Navy and DXC have a major initiative underway to significantly speed up data flow on the NMCI network.
 The project is expected to be completed in July 2017 and will increase overall network traffic from a 1G speed to 10G.
 The first phase of the project is an assessment and upgrade of existing equipment in the larger NMCI data center locations.
 Once that is completed, the focus will move to the smaller server farms.
 In addition to faster network response times, NMCI end users will also see an enhanced Voice over Internet Protocol (VoIP) and video teleconferencing (VTC) experience.

 NMCI virtual private networks get speed boost

-In an effort to provide a better end user experience without compromising security, HPE recently completed an upgrade of the VPN hardware on the NMCI network.
+In an effort to provide a better end user experience without compromising security, DXC recently completed an upgrade of the VPN hardware on the NMCI network.
 A VPN, or virtual private network, is a method used to add security and privacy to the data NMCI users share both inside outside of the Navy’s largest network.
 All NMCI traffic runs through a VPN, and the hardware was identified for the upgrade when it became clear it would not support desired traffic speeds and was actually creating a network traffic roadblock.

 Upgrading the hardware has sped up VPN traffic by 900%, resulting in the desired 10G speed.